 Destruction of Castles in Michinoku

 The creation of forts and the intrusion of settlers stirred up the antipathy of the Emishi.
-However, there was little in Hoki 1 (770) that suggested the coming storm of renewed violence.
+However, there was little in Hoki 1 (AD 770) that suggested the coming storm of renewed violence.

-In Hoki 3 (772), Emperor Konin appointed Ootomo no Surugamaro to Supervisory Delegate of Michinoku and Ideha.
+In Hoki 3 (AD 772), Emperor Konin appointed Ootomo no Surugamaro to Supervisory Delegate of Michinoku and Ideha.
 He tried to refuse this appointment due to old age, but the emperor insisted that he take the position because of his ability.
 Fighting probably broke out before Ootomo's arrival.
-In Hoki 5 (774), Ki no Hirozumi arrived as Vice General of the Peace Guard.
+In Hoki 5 (AD 774), Ki no Hirozumi arrived as Vice General of the Peace Guard.

 In July of the same year of Hoki 5, the Japanese army suffered the first severe defeat at the hands of the Emishi.